Arrell Graduate Scholarships

 Please contact Graduate Awards Officers by email: firstname.lastname@example.org

-At $11,000 per year for up to four years, these scholarships essentially cover the difference between international and domestic tuition.
+At $12,500 per year for up to four years, these scholarships essentially cover the difference between international and domestic tuition.
+The scholarship will be paid in three equal installments per year.

-International doctoral students admitted to a full-time program with a minimum 80% (A-) admission average, and who are billed at international tuition rates, are eligible subject to meeting all other criteria.
+International doctoral students admitted to a full-time program with a minimum 80% (A-) admission average, and who are billed at international tuition rates, are eligible subject to the criteria listed below.
 International doctoral students admitted with an average lower than 80%, and who meet all other criteria, will be eligible in the semester following successful completion of their qualifying exam, for the remainder of the four-year period of eligibility.
-Please click here for full eligibility information.
+Students who transfer from a Master’s program to a doctoral program will be eligible starting in the semester in which they are enrolled in the doctoral program, for the remainder of the four-year period of eligibility.

 The Graduate Awards Search tool provides a comprehensive list of all internal awards that are available university-wide or specific to a College.
 Students can also search for entrance awards, awards for in-course students, and travel awards using award name or keyword/phrase.